spokestack/spokestack-tray-ios/README.md

             return lastNode
         }

+        /// Which NLUNodes should trigger the tray to close automatically

         configuration.exitNodes = [
             InterntResultNode.exit.rawValue
         ]

+        /// Callback when the tray is opened.
+The call back is called _after_ the animation has finished

         configuration.onOpen = {
             LogController.shared.log("isOpen")
         }

+        /// Callback when the tray is closed.
+The call back is called _after_ the animation has finished

         configuration.onClose = {
             LogController.shared.log("onClose")
         }

+        /// Callback when a `TrayListenerType` has occured

         configuration.onEvent = {event in
             LogController.shared.log("onEvent \(event)")